dillagr/dillagr.github.io/why-compatible-miner/index.md

 Linxdot has since transitioned to Rockchip RK-3566 from RPI CM4.
 Bobcat has been producing their miners off of RK-3566 from the get go.
 These chips are still available in retail, and that makes it generally available to original equipment manufacturer's as well.
 It is just a matter of how fast they can churn out units from their factories.

 My recommendation is to get the Linxdot, as **they ship straight to the Philippines** (and supports the AS923-3 regional frequency).
+The downside, you will have to wait a couple of months at least.

 <br>&nbsp;